Gunfighter: Depiction in culture

 Gunslingers frequently appear as stock characters in Western movies and novels, along with cowboys.
 Often, the hero of a Western meets his opposite "double", a mirror of his own evil side that he has to destroy.
 Western gunslinger heroes are portrayed as local lawmen or enforcement officers, ranchers, army officers, cowboys, territorial marshals, nomadic loners, or skilled fast-draw artists.
 They are normally masculine persons of integrity and principle – courageous, moral, tough, solid, and self-sufficient, maverick characters (often with trusty sidekicks), possessing an independent and honorable attitude (but often characterized as slow-talking).
 They are depicted as similar to a knight-errant, wandering from place to place with no particular direction, often facing curious and hostile enemies, while saving individuals or communities from those enemies in terms of chivalry.
-The Western hero usually stands alone and faces danger on his own, commonly against lawlessness, with an expert display of his physical skills (roping, gun-play, horse-handling, pioneering abilities, etc.).

-In films, the gunslinger often possesses a nearly superhuman speed and skill with the revolver.
+The Western hero usually stands alone and faces danger on his own, commonly against lawlessness, with an expert display of his physical skills (roping, gun-play, horse-handling, pioneering abilities, etc.) In films, the gunslinger often possesses a nearly superhuman speed and skill with the revolver.
 Twirling pistols, lightning draws, and trick shots are standard fare for the gunmen of the big screen.
-In the real world, however, gunmen who relied on flashy tricks and theatrics died quickly, and most gunslingers took a much more practical approach to their weapons.
-Real gunslingers did not shoot to disarm or to impress, but to kill.